realworldocaml/book/other-notes/03-example-ascii-table.md

       List.map2_exn ~f:Int.max acc (to_lengths row))
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, we define a helper function, `to_lengths`, which uses
+In the above we define a helper function, `to_lengths` which uses
 `List.map` and `String.length` to convert a list of strings to a list
 of string lengths.
 Then, starting with the lengths of the headers, we
 use `List.fold` to join in the lengths of the elements of each row by